 Tensile strength and flexural properties of GRE and SSA-GRE composites are given in Table 2, also detailed investigations are illustrated in Figs. 5, 6.
-As shown in Fig. 5, the maximum tensile strength is 422 MPa at the SSA content of 10 wt% with maximum increment of 8.4%, compared with GRE composite.
+As shown in Figure 5, the maximum tensile strength is 422 MPa at the SSA content of 10 wt% with maximum increment of 8.4%, compared with GRE composite.
 Hence, the composite tensile strength regularly increased with adding SSA up to 10 wt%, and then followed the trend of decreasing to reach 370 MPa at 20 wt% of SSA.
 The same behavior was observed for flexural strength versus SSA content.
 The highest enhancement of flexural strength was also obtained at SSA content of 10 wt% with maximum increment of 33.2 %.
 In general, all the specimens of the SSA-GRE composites have flexural strength higher than GRE composite.
 For example, the ﬂexural strength increased from 410 MPa to 546 MPa when the SSA content changed from 0 wt% to 10 wt%, then further increasing SSA particles, the ﬂexural strength reduced to 459 MPa.

-Table 2

-Mechanical properties of the composites.